MarcusRoeckrath/fbtr64toolbox/README.md

 # machine 192.168.1.1 login dslf-config password xxxxx
 # The fritzbox address has to be given in the same type (ip or fqdn) in
 # ${HOME}/.fbtr64toolbox or on command line parameter --fbip and ${HOME}/.netrc.
+#
+# Saviest solution for authentication is the use of "user" and hashed "secret".
+# Write down "user" and "password into this file an run "fbtrtoolbox calcsecret"
+# which will calculate the "secret", stores it in this configuration file and
+# removes the password from it.
 user="dslf-config"
 password="xxxxx"
+secret=""

 # Save fritzbox configuration settings
 # Absolute path to fritzbox configuration file; not empty.